Joon-hub/Flight_Fare_Prediction/README.md

 #### End-to-End Machine Learning Project using Amazon Sage Maker

 <img src="Images/img1.jpeg" alt="Banner" width="1000" height = "300"/>
 Welcome to the Flight Fare Prediction project repository!
-This project aims to predict the prices of airline tickets based on various features such as date of journey, source, destination, duration, and the number of stops.
+This project aims to predict the prices of airline tickets based on various features such as the date of journey, source, destination, duration, and the number of stops.

 ## Table of Contents
 - [Introduction](#introduction)